noahehall/theBookOfNoah/databases/mysql_new.md

     - `checksum` - enables/disables a checksum for a table
       - 0 = disable
       - 1 = enable

-    - `comment` - add notes for yourself/other table administrators regarding a table
+### COLUMN NOTES
+  - if a column is indexed `ASC` | `DESC` can be given next to indicate whether indexes should be stored in ascending or descending order

 ### COLUMN OPTIONS
+  - `not null`  column may not be null
+  - `default` set the default value
-  - `auto_increment = NUMBER` set the starting point for an auto incrementing column
+  - `auto_increment = NUMBER` set the starting point for a primary/unique column type
+    - you cannot have more than one auto_increment column in a table

   - `on delete restrict` do not allow a row forone table to be removed from another table without first removing the foreign key record